Genivia/RE-flex/README.md

 and `reflex/unicode` to the **Source Files** in the **Solution Explorer** panel of your project.
 After running `reflex.exe` drag the generated `lex.yy.h` and `lex.yy.cpp` files there as well.
-If you are using specific reflex command-line options such as `−−flex`, add these in step 3.
+If you are using specific reflex command-line options such as `--flex`, add these in step 3.

 ### Unix/Linux and Mac OS